-LSU aims to provide, promote, and support services that integrate individual health, education for health, prevention of disease, clinical treatment for illness, and public health responsibilities consistent with the educational mission of the university.
+LSU aims to provide, promote, and support services that integrate individual health, prevention of disease, clinical treatment for illness, and public health responsibilities consistent with the educational mission of the university.

 The LSU Pennington Biomedical Research Center is conducting clinical trials on a new drug meant to stop the formulation of plaque deposits in the brain as well as other therapies designed to either treat or potentially prevent Alzheimer’s disease, and provides free, annual Alzheimer’s screenings for anyone 55 years old and over.